top of page

 I initially adopted yoga as a way to stretch and manage stress.
 I knew it made me feel calmer, but I never knew the true meaning of yoga.

 In January 2024 a local yoga studio offered an Ayurvedic Yoga Teacher Training.
-I was the last person I'd expect to become a yoga teacher - not only was I far less flexible than the lithe bodies I had typically seen doing yoga, but I also didn't consider myself especially seasoned at yoga.
+I was the last person I'd expect to become a yoga teacher - not only was I less flexible and slender than the lithe, svelte bodies I had typically seen doing yoga, but I also didn't consider myself especially seasoned at yoga.
 Yet there was an unmistakable pull for me to do this.
 I was familiar with Ayurveda, the ancient Indian medical system based on integrating mind, body and spirit through lifestyle practices and nature, and I had a feeling this training would be something special.
 I'm not going to lie, it was difficult - physically, mentally, and spiritually.
-But what I learned was worth every ounce of pain I experienced.
+But what I learned was worth every ounce of discomfort I experienced.
 I finally became aware of the roots of yoga.
-I learned that yoga is your yoga - this was pivotal for me, because once I internalized that, all the judgement, all the comparisons, all the fear, all the misunderstandings I had around yoga faded away.
+I learned that yoga is your yoga.
+This was pivotal for me, because once that became part of me, all the judgement, all the comparisons, all the fear, all the misunderstandings I had around yoga faded away.
 Yoga is in my heart now, and I feel it is a gift to share this with others.
-I also think I make a good teacher, because I have always loved teaching, and I make yoga a welcoming experience for people.

 I have chosen to teach gentle yoga.
-This is the type of yoga that I enjoy and need the most.
-As an Ayurvedic yoga teacher, my goal is for my students to feel balanced after a class.
+This is the type of yoga that I enjoy and personally need the most.
 My classes are a blend of breath work, gentle movement, and meditation.
+My goal is to help my students feel balanced, feel welcomed, and know that yoga is for any body and every body.

 Thank you for visiting.
 Please enjoy exploring the website and my social media.
 I hope it brings a bit of joy to your day.